Thursday, February 6, 2020

 Birth Date

-There is some confusion on her birthday.
+There is some confusion on Anna's birthday.
 Her baptismal record says 4th of February 1827 and her family record below says 17 February 1827 and next to it says 14 March 1827 which is her christening date.
 A search has been made in the Ottenbach Parish records for her exact birth date but it was not located.
 The page where her birth should be listed is on FamilySearch film 8126955 page 951.
 I contacted the Zürich Archives the they found, as I did, it the entry was not on the page of births for 1826.
 However they did look in another book called the Baptismal Register where her birthdate and baptismal date were recorded with Johannes Sidler and Susanna Jenta's name clearly written.
 The 17th of February stands.

 Baptismal record: